jupyter/jupyter/docs/source/contributor/content-contributor.rst

 <https://jupyter.org/community.html>`_ provides information on our commonly
 used communication methods.

-By fostering respectful, courteous participation within the projects, we believe that Project Jupyter will thrive and evolve to meet community needs.
-On a personal note, we ask you to be mindful in your communication with others as well as focusing discussions on the issues and not the individuals involved.

 We are very pleased to have you as a contributor, and we hope you will find valuable your impact on the projects. **Thank you** for sharing your interests, ideas, and skills with us.